Table of Contents

 Training The Bicep Long Head vs Short Head

-- Recommended Reading – Long Head Bicep Exercises To Supercharge Your Arm Definition
+Recommended Reading – Long Head Of The Triceps : 8 Exercises & Techniques To Supersize Your Arms

 Which Head Of The Biceps Is Biggest